davlin0222/octopus-booking/readme.md

 ## Getting Started

+_A tutorial for running the project locally._

 ### Prerequisites

-Before getting started with Octopus Booking, make sure you have the following prerequisites installed on your system:

--   [XAMPP](https://www.apachefriends.org/index.html): XAMPP is a free and open-source cross-platform web server solution that includes Apache, MySQL, PHP, and Perl.
--   [Apache](https://httpd.apache.org/): Apache is a widely-used web server software.
--   [MySQL](https://www.mysql.com/): MySQL is an open-source relational database management system.
--   [PHP](https://www.php.net/): PHP is a popular server-side scripting language.
+Before you can follow the guide, ensure that you have XAMPP installed or a similar local web server environment.

 ### Guide